theRealAph/ScopeLocals/README.md

 comports with programs using cheap and plentiful virtual threads as the child threads.

-The scope local variables defined in the parent's extent (at the time the child threads are started) are also defined in the child.
+The extent local variables defined in the parent's extent (at the time the child threads are started) are also defined in the child.

-A newly created thread has read-only access the scope local variables defined in it parent.
+A newly created thread has read-only access the extent local variables defined in it parent.

-A child virtual thread can inherit its parent's set of scope local variables, but as long as the inherited variables are read only, sharing is fine.
+A child virtual thread can inherit its parent's set of extent local variables, but as long as the inherited variables are read only, sharing is fine.